-Monitoring Supply of Consumables During COVID-19
+Monitoring Supply of Consumables

 NHS England and NHS Improvement supported by NHS Supply Chain are carefully managing the supply of key consumables.
+This is in response to the COVID-19 pandemic and preparing for the UK transition from the EU.

 Where there is an exceptional increase in national demand for ICU products, they will be suspended with immediate effect.
 Any other product suspensions will be managed outside of this process via the normal route.